Tony Ugoh

-Anthony Ike Ugoh, Jr. (born November 17, 1983) is a former American football offensive tackle, who played for five seasons in the National Football League (NFL).
-After playing college football for Arkansas, he was drafted by the Indianapolis Colts in the second round of the 2007 NFL Draft.
-He played for the Colts from 2007 to 2009, the Detroit Lions in 2010, and the New York Giants in 2011.
+Anthony Ike Ugoh Jr. (born November 17, 1983) is an American former professional football player who was an offensive tackle, who played in the National Football League (NFL).
+After playing college football for Arkansas, he was selected by the Indianapolis Colts in the second round of the 2007 NFL draft.
+He was also a member of the Detroit Lions, New York Giants, Kansas City Chiefs.

-Early years
+Early life

 Ugoh's parents are originally from Nigeria.
 He played football at Wells Middle School and at Westfield High School, both in Houston, Texas.

 College career

 Ugoh played college football at the University of Arkansas.
 During his career he started 35 of 43 games and was chosen as a third-team All-America by the Associated Press and first-team All-Southeastern Conference as a senior.
 He also competed in discus and weight throw for the Razorback track team.

 Professional career

 Indianapolis Colts

-Ugoh was drafted by the Indianapolis Colts in the second round of the 2007 NFL Draft, after the Colts gave up a first-round pick in 2008 for the chance to move up in the 2007 draft and select him.
+Ugoh was selected by the Indianapolis Colts in the second round of the 2007 NFL Draft with the 42nd overall pick.
+The Colts gave up a first-round pick in 2008 for the chance to move up in the 2007 draft and select him.
 He took over as the starting left tackle after Tarik Glenn retired during the offseason.
 The Colts waived Ugoh on September 8, 2010.